alexbsys/ffmpeg-loader/README.md

 1. **Binary Data Structure Incompatibility**

     FFmpeg data structures (AVCodecContext, AVFrame, etc.) are unstable between versions — field layout, sizes, and composition change constantly.
 Even with dynamic function loading, direct structure access causes crashes due to memory layout mismatches.

 2. **Pixel Format Incompatibility**

-The pixel format system (AVPixelFormat) varies even within the same version:

-Different format codes for hardware accelerators (VDPAU, CUDA, VAAPI): dynamic numbering changes when built with specific hardware support
+    The pixel format system (AVPixelFormat) varies even within the same version, depends on different format codes for hardware accelerators (VDPAU, CUDA, VAAPI): dynamic numbering changes when built with specific hardware support.
+FFmpeg-loader solves that by using dynamic pixel format number binding (pixel formats deduced by names and saved to conversion table)

 3. **Versioning Complexity**
-Each FFmpeg component has its own versioning system:

-Major and minor versions for each libav* component, fields in the data structures appearing and disappearing within the same major version
+    Each FFmpeg component has its own versioning system, major and minor versions for each libav* component.
+Fields in the data structures appearing and disappearing within the same major version

 ### Static Linking Limitations